500threads/corpus-is-important/README.md

 Dont forget to install dependencies first.

 ## working with grey-box binary in windows? here are the steps:
-1-Read the blog above, do the instructions.\n 2-Download the CSV output.\n
+1-Read the blog above, do the instructions.
+2-Download the CSV output.
-3-Execute the corpus_creator.py\n
+3-Execute the corpus_creator.py
 4-Use https://github.com/googleprojectzero/winafl/blob/master/winafl-cmin.py to minimize corpus.
 That's it.